DataRaid/DataRaid.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 My hypothesis was that 60% of the world's nations are living under low income.
 There were a few NANS which were removed.Dropped rows which the data was just a single variable.
 Calculated the array percentage.
-This was a very simple data with little to feature engineer but served as pratice to help remember analysis commands.
+This was a very simple data with little to feature engineer but served as pratice to help remember analysis codes.

+The data results were very different from what I hypothesized.
+About 14% is actually livng under low GNI.
+The middle income group takes about 50% of the worlds nation and about 37% is of high income.

+img:/assets/img/graph.png
+img:/assets/img/pic.png
+img:/assets/img/pic2.png
+It would be a good inclusion to add data of the cost of living in each country to see a glimpse of how it compares from their GNI.